spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/product-item-attributes/README.md

-Creates a list with the product attributes.
+Shows a list with the product attributes.